 worth the $300.00 or not?
 Appreciate any advice.

-instructions on the different settings and how they interact, they are chock full of test patterns designed to make it much easier to see the differences as you
+If you plan to calibrate your set yourself, you should buy one of the calibration DVDs on the market ($30 - $50); not only do they provide instructions on the different settings and how they interact, they are chock full of test patterns designed to make it much easier to see the differences as you make changes.

 If none of that seems worth the hassle, at least page through the different settings your TV comes pre-programmed with.
 The "Vivid" setting is designed to stand out on a showroom floor in poor lighting, and it will burn your eyes (not literally - I hope) if you watch it that way at home.
 The "Cinema" or "Movie" mode is usually the most accurate.
 If that mode seems too dim, leave it there anyway and give yourself a few minutes to adjust your eyes to seeing subtle color differences again.